 2015

 The number of boats arriving in Greece spikes in the winter of 2015/16, reaching levels never seen before or since.
 Up to 20 rubber dinghies make the crossing from Turkey daily.
 Volunteers patrol the coast.
 The team distributes clothing, milk, tea, and fruit from the local orchards.
-A warehouse is set up in the basement of the Sunrooms from which CESRT provides supplies to asylum seekers and other groups serving refugees.

 2016